-lib/
+lib\

-libcalc.a (checked-in staged version of library) libcmd.a (checked-in staged version of library) libparse.a (checked-in staged version of library) libpub.a (checked-in staged version of library) libaux1.a (checked-in staged version of library) libaux2.a (checked-in staged version of library)
+libcalc.lib(checked-in staged version of library)libcmd.lib(checked-in staged version of library)libparse.lib(checked-in staged version of library)libpub.lib(checked-in staged version of library)libaux1.lib(checked-in staged version of library)libaux2.lib(checked-in staged version of library)

-libcalc/ (sources for calc library)
+libcalc\ (sources for calc library)

-libcmd/ (sources for cmd library)
+libcmd\ (sources for cmd library)

-libparse/ (sources for parse library)
+libparse\ (sources for parse library)

-libpub/ (sources for pub library)
+libpub\ (sources for pub library)

-libaux1/ (sources for aux1 library)
+libaux1\ (sources for aux1 library)

-libaux2/ (sources for aux2 library)
+libaux2\ (sources for aux2 library)

 Sources for libraries are located in subdirectories of lib.
-After a library is built in its source directory, it can be staged to /vobs/monet/lib.
-The build scripts for the project's executable programs can instruct the link editor, ld(1), to use the libraries in this directory (the library staging area) instead of a more standard location (for example, /usr/local/lib).
+After a library is built in its source directory, it can be staged to \monet\lib.
+You can use the libraries in this directory (the library staging area) instead of a more standard location by setting the LIB environment variable or by changing the makefile.